oVirt/ovirt-site/source/release/3.6/index.html.md

 reintroducing yum package manager in order to use the host, being dnf not yet supported by otopi.

+*   On Fedora 22 hosts you need to add following line to **/etc/ssh/sshd_config**

+      KexAlgorithms curve25519-sha256@libssh.org,ecdh-sha2-nistp256,ecdh-sha2-nistp384,ecdh-sha2-nistp521,diffie-hellman-group-exchange-sha256,diffie-hellman-group14-sha1,diffie-hellman-group1-sha1

+and then execute

+      # systemctl restart sshd

+before adding the host to the engine.

 *   VM and VM pool creation from template doesn't work () but you can create new VMs from scratch.

 <!-- -->